 In the period of 1784–86 the export of cotton goods from Great Britain amounted to around £760,000.
 This represented around six per cent of the export trade in manufactured goods; in contrast, wool brought in £3.7 million, almost 30 per cent of the total.
 In 1854–56, the value of the cotton trade had grown by more than 45 times and represented over a third of the value of the British export trade.
 Woollen goods, exports of which grew by a mere three times in the same period, now represented a mere tenth of British export value.
-R. Davis, The Industrial Revolution and British Overseas Trade (Leicester: Leicester University Press, 1979).
+Davis 1979.
 The intervening period had seen the development and widespread adoption of steam power and a range of other technical innovations that transformed the textiles industry from handicrafts performed on small scales the world over to massive industrial enterprises increasingly concentrated in particular areas of the world.
 Yet this does not tell the whole story.
 Had the change been simply a matter of new technologies introduced to textiles industries, one might have expected the wool and cotton industries to grow in proportion with one another; and, as wool can be produced natively in the British Isles while cotton requires particular climatic conditions not found in northern Europe (or, indeed, the northern United States), wool might be expected to remain the dominant industry.
 Instead, to explain the growth of the cotton industry it is necessary to look at additional factors: pre-existing networks of trade, patterns of capital investment, favourable tariff regimes, and Britain’s growing international political dominance that provided it with controlled markets and later, supplies of raw materials.

 British involvement with the international cotton trade had begun during the seventeenth and eighteenth centuries, with the growth of imports of cotton from India as the British presence in the region grew.
 At this stage, India was both a source of raw cotton and a major producer of cotton textiles for export.
 Cotton grown in various parts of the world was also imported to Britain and to the rest of Europe for the production of cotton textiles (including fustian, a mixture of cotton and linen).
 In all of these cases the manufacture was at a small scale prior to the development in the eighteenth century of various technological enhancements that began to increase the speed and regularity with which raw cotton could be spun into yarn and yarn could be woven into cloth.

 During the nineteenth century, British political opinion swung away from the protectionist policies of earlier eras in favour of an overarching principle of free trade, linked to the liberal political philosophies developed in the same period.
 This policy had been controversial as late as the 1840s, with the success of the campaign against the protectionist Corn Laws leading to a split in the Conservative Party over the issue.
 Nevertheless, by the end of the century it had become a central principle in British policy not only domestically but internationally; a free trade treaty had been signed between France and the United Kingdom in 1860, followed by a series of similar bilateral agreements with other European powers.
 Members of Parliament, in a debate on the Congo Free State in 1908, could speak not only of their concern for the interests of humanity, but also for the interests of trade.
-Hansard, HC Deb 26 February 1908, vol. 184, col. 1839–83.
+“Congo Free State” 1908.
 Consequently, during this period, tariffs within the empire were abandoned, contributing to the ability of British cotton manufacturers to undercut those in India.
-Peter J. Cain, “British Free Trade, 1850–1914: Economics and Policy”, Recent Findings of Research in Economic Social History, no. 29 (1999).
+Cain 1999.

 Nevertheless, it would be simplistic to assume that the interests of the British empire were in every case the interests of British industry, in part or as a whole.
 On the one hand, politicians and civil servants and even industrialists may genuinely have believed in free trade as a progressive or even humanitarian ideal; on the other, the interests of any particular branch of industry did not necessarily align with those of industry as a whole, nor were long-term and short-term interests always compatible.
 A distinction must therefore be drawn, in answering this question, between cases where industrialists were self-consciously able to influence British policy to their own advantage, and those where policy was determined by other factors but happened to support the interests of the cotton industry.

 The contemporary interpretation, one which was held by historians well into the twentieth century, was that Britain’s imperial expansion during much of the nineteenth century was unintentional, ‘a fit of absence of mind’.
-John Robert Seeley, The Expansion of England (Cambridge: Cambridge University Press, 2010).
-This began to be challenged from the 1950s onwards by the work of Gallagher and Robinson, John Gallagher and Ronald Robinson, ‘The Imperialism of Free Trade’, Economic History Review, 6 (1953), 1–15, doi:10.2307/2591017. arguing that there were instead different forms of imperialism which varied in relative prevalence over time.
-In doing so, they criticized both the traditional view of imperialism and the anti-imperialist interpretation (e.g., Hobson and Lenin J. A. Hobson, Imperialism (1902); Vladimir Lenin, ‘Imperialism: the Highest Stage of Capitalism’, in Collected Works (Moscow: Progress Publishers, 1964) xxii.) that still presumed that British imperialism had only begun to grow towards the end of the century.
+Seeley 2010.
+This began to be challenged from the 1950s onwards by the work of Gallagher and Robinson, Gallagher and Robinson 1953. arguing that there were instead different forms of imperialism which varied in relative prevalence over time.
+In doing so, they criticized both the traditional view of imperialism and the anti-imperialist interpretation (e.g., Hobson and Lenin Hobson 1902; Lenin 1964.) that still presumed that British imperialism had only begun to grow towards the end of the century.

 The history of British imperialism in this period is also intertwined with the ideology of free trade.
 This had become an increasingly important ideal from the late eighteenth century onwards, with a growing influence on British policy that was very much connected to liberal ideas of good political governance.
 However, it was not a monolithic institution that could be contrasted against a unified protectionist bloc; the conflict cannot be summarized as one between free-traders in industry and protectionists in government, nor as the British Empire uniformly supporting free trade and the rest of the world unanimously opposing; as with the preference for formal versus informal empire, the boundaries between private and state interests were blurred.
-The British government included supporters of free trade, who in turn came into conflict with the cotton industry when its representatives demanded greater state intervention than could be justified. see, e.g., Harnetty (1972).
+The British government included supporters of free trade, who in turn came into conflict with the cotton industry when its representatives demanded greater state intervention than could be justified.
+See, e.g., Harnetty 1972.
 Similarly, while some advocates of free trade hoped for a Southern victory in the American Civil War against the protectionist North, others, like the Economist, a free trade magazine founded to promote the abolition of the Corn Laws, were vocally opposed to the South and its dependence on slavery.
 Humanitarianism, another great driver of imperial policy, was at times in conflict with free trade; at others, though, they found themselves aligned, with liberal governance and political economy being conceived of as not only more profitable, but more humane, than its alternatives.

 Reframing the question of British foreign policy in terms of the formal–informal dichotomy, then, presents several questions.
 To what extent was the British cotton industry dependent on overseas activity, both for raw materials and for a market for their products; to what extent were they able to influence the British government in its policies both within and without the Empire in order to advance their own interests; and to what extent did this influence take the form of formal imperialism (i.e., assertion of explicit political control) versus informal imperialism (free trade agreements, ‘unequal treaties’, and the like).